 And if you have a lot of action-ideas plus they’re all in order – awesome!

 However, I have to be honest with you – my action steps are not quite developed at this stage.

 I do have a rough sketch regarding the possible actions I can take, but at this point, I’m still unsure whether the actions I’m currently thinking of are the only one I can take.

 Am I being clear?

-(argh, those thoughts running with a speed of light!)
+(argh, those thoughts running with the speed of light!)

 What I want to say is that I have to take some more time to check whether I’m missing some action which would have a relatively big impact on the process.